harrkout/K8s_Docs/README.md

 We can see the logs for further information and confirmation that everything is going smoothly:

 `kubectl logs mongo-express-5bf4b56f47-5n9vq`
->change the name of the mongo-express with the name if the instance in your machine.
+>change the name **mongo-express-5bf4b56f47-5n9vq** with the name of the instance in your machine.

 <table>
 <tr>